 The "mantrasala", a room on the first floor of the "poomukham", is where the King took administrative decisions.
 The ceiling and "thulangal" (beams) of the room has fine carvings.
 The room has a single gable (mukhapu) and eleven small windows (kilivathil) with stained glasses.
 The Chinese style seats are embellished with neat engravings.

 Manimalika, a clock tower with a fine gable, is situated to the north of the "manthrasala".
 The weight-driven clock was built by a local blacksmith.
 It's sound can be heard in a three-km radius.

-The oldest structure in the complex is the "darbhakulangra kottaram" or "thaikottaram" built by the Ravi Varma Kulasekhara Perumal who ruled Venad from AD 1592 to AD 1610.
+The oldest structure in the complex is the "darbhakulangra kottaram" or "thaikottaram" built by the Ravi Varma Kulasekhara Perumal who ruled Venad from 1592 C.E to 1610 CE.
 The nalukettu-style structure has an "ekantha mandapam" (chamber of solitude).
 Kannithoonu, a pillar carved out of a single wood, has fine engravings.